Board & Staff

 Spring Burke Spring works as a Vice President, Mortgage Advisor for Pittsfield Cooperative Bank and has worked in the banking industry for over half of her life in different roles.
 It is very fulfilling to help her customers and potential customers.
 For the past 6 years she sat on the Board of the Southern Berkshire Chamber of Commerce with the role of Treasurer for several years.
 She lives in Norfolk, CT, which is her hometown.
 Outside of work she enjoys spending time with her family and friends, vacationing, hiking and golfing.

-Thomas Doyle Tom is a Broker Associate with Lance Vermeulen Real Estate Inc., as well as the Treasurer/Secretary on the Board of Berkshire Multiple Listing Service, Inc. He is the Managing Member of TOPA Enterprises, LLC, a real estate investment and development company.
+Thomas Doyle Tom is a Broker Associate with Dunes Real Estate and Bishop West Real Estate, as well as the Managing Director of TOPA Enterprises, LLC, a real estate investment and development company.
 Tom joined the CDCSB Board in 2017.

 Jim Harwood, President Jim has practiced architecture for more than 20 years and is a graduate of Cornell University.
 In 2007, Jim moved from New York City to Lenox, Massachusetts where his office for J. Harwood Architect is now based.
 Jim has a history of designing responsible, energy efficient buildings in the challenging northeastern climate.
 He is a LEED accredited professional.
 Jim joined the board at CDCSB in 2010 because of his commitment to the creation of living wage jobs and affordable housing.

-Brian Horan Brian is a respected litigator and counselor at Cain Hibbard & Myers PC in Pittsfield.
+Brian Horan Brian is a respected litigator and counselor.
 His experience spans areas including real estate, health care, telecommunications, construction, finance, insurance, and intellectual property.
-Before joining Cain Hibbard, Brian spent more than a decade advising New York City agencies and litigating on critical issues including expanding affordable housing and economic opportunity.
+Before moving to the Berkshires, Brian spent more than a decade advising New York City agencies and litigating on critical issues including expanding affordable housing and economic opportunity.
 Brian received his B.A. from Columbia University and his J.D. from NYU School of Law.
 He and his family relocated to Great Barrington in 2020.

 Mike Igoe Mike grew up in Great Barrington and watched the town evolve from a relatively quiet, undiscovered country enclave to a place that has grown by leaps and bounds.
 Mike graduated from Westfield State with a B.S. in political science, having enjoyed an exciting career as a college baseball player.
 He has spent the last three decades working in construction as a mason, including running his own masonry business.
 While he enjoys the beautiful Berkshire landscape, he especially likes living in Great Barrington.
 Mike thinks that the open-mindedness of the people in the area make it special because “everyone has the chance to thrive.”
 He sees his work on the CDCSB board as an opportunity to help others thrive.

-Richard Stanley, Acting Vice President Richard is owner and developer of the Triplex Cinema and has been involved in town projects and affordable housing projects, including the development of several condominium projects in Great Barrington with affordable home ownership.
+Richard Stanley, Vice President Richard has been involved in town projects and affordable housing projects, including the development of several condominium projects in Great Barrington with affordable home ownership.
 Taconic Parking lot was funded through a grant written by Richard and he helped found the CDCSB in the early 1990s, serving on the board at that time.
 We are pleased to have Richard back on the CDCSB board once again.

 Emmalyn Gaertner, Manager of Finance and Operations